 We do not believe these wines should be discounted.
 The brands you discover here are not cheaply made or produced.
 They are created with care, and they exist because someone put a lot on the line to make them.

-Someone worked their ass off finding a quality fruit source and a location to crush and produce their wines.
+Someone worked their tail off finding a quality fruit source and a location to crush and produce their wines.
 After working a day job they went and racked barrels and produced their passion project from fruit to bottle in their free time.

 These people did the work instead of hanging out with friends or binge watching Netflix.
 They maxed out their credit cards.
 They invested in themselves and their projects.

 Our mission is to honor their hard work and dedication, not discount it.
 Think of it like Fair Trade, but for wine.

 While we often feature lesser known varietals such as Chenin Blanc or Carignan, we also look for more traditional varietals like Chardonnay or Cabernet Sauvignon.

 As of now, all wines featured are from California, but all regions are fair game.
 We hope to represent everywhere from the SoCal regions of Temecuala and the Santa Rita Hills up through Sonoma and Napa to the Northern regions of Mendocino and Humbolt – and everywhere in between.

 The most important thing you need to remember is that we will only feature a wine that we would also buy at full price.
 We look for flavor, value, and character.
 If it isn’t great, it won’t be here.

 As you dive into wine knowledge, one of the tales that you will hear is one that shook the world of wine to its core: the rise and spread of a tiny little louse that eats the roots of grapevines, stunting the growth of the vines, and eventually killing them.
 If you really want to learn more, turn to the ever incredible Kellie White on sevenfifty here.